uconneeb/eebcareer/paul.md

 ### Peruse existing graduate student sites

-Before you start, visit [https://draft.eeb.uconn.edu/graduate-students-2/?](https://draft.eeb.uconn.edu/graduate-students-2/? and view the web pages other grads have constructed (not every EEB graduate student has a web site; you'll have to click on their name and see if one is listed at the bottom of their people page).
+Before you start, visit the [EEB web site](https://draft.eeb.uconn.edu/graduate-students-2/?) and view the web pages other grads have constructed (not every EEB graduate student has a web site; you'll have to click on their name and see if one is listed at the bottom of their people page).

 Note that most (maybe all) of these existing graduate student web sites were created using web site systems **independent** of UConn, which is good!
 When you leave UConn in a few years, the last thing you want to do is create a new web site, so it is good to use a system that is portable (independent of UConn) so that transitioning to a job or a postdoc involves only changing your contact information.

 ### Choosing a platform

-I provide instructions for creating a minimal web site for each of two online web hosting systems below: GitHub and Weebly.
+I provide instructions for creating a minimal web site for each of two online web hosting systems below: **GitHub** and **Weebly**.
 I encourage using GitHub for the reasons outlined below, but the most important thing is to get a web site up and running, so, if you are more comfortable with graphical drag-and-drop applications, then feel free to use Weebly for this exercise.

-One advantage of GitHub is that, in the process of creating your web page, you will learn how to use a version control system (git), which will be an important skill for your future scientific career.
+One advantage of **GitHub** is that, in the process of creating your web page, you will learn how to use a version control system (git), which will be an important skill for your future scientific career.
 Version control was formerly only used by software developers, but today it is often used to maintain the integrity of any information that can be stored in a text file (manuscripts, datasets, web sites, etc.).
 [Git](https://git-scm.com) is currently the state-of-the-art in version control, and [GitHub.com](https://github.com) is the place where most git users store their primary repositories.
 In GitHub, a web site is created by editing text files using a shorthand called markdown that makes it easy to create a professional web site and, more importantly, easily maintain it.
 When you edit a file (either in a working copy on your local laptop or using the web interface provided by GitHub), you commit the modified files to your GitHub repository, and the changes automatically appear (nicely formatted) on your web site a few seconds later.

-Weebly is an alternative way to create a web site.
+**Weebly** is an alternative way to create a web site.
 To use Weebly, you drag and drop photos or widgets onto a page to build it.
 With Weebly, you pretty much have to be happy with the tools provided, but it is possible to get a pretty nice looking web site up and running really fast.

 Choose either Weebly or GitHub and use the appropriate section below to get started.
 You can, of course, create web pages under both Weeby and GitHub and delete the one you like least afterwards.